Souptik-Roy/VOIS_AICTE_Oct2025_SouptikRoy/README.md

 ## 🏁 Conclusion

-This analysis provides insights into Airbnb listings, helping understand:
+This analysis provides insights into Airbnb listings, helping to understand:

 * Which areas and property types dominate the platform
 * How pricing varies with location and construction year